Frequently Asked Questions

 Is Sedera available in all states?

-The Sedera Medical Cost Sharing membership is currently not accepting new members in Alaska, Washington and Vermont.
+The Sedera Medical Cost Sharing membership is currently not accepting new Members in Alaska, Washington, New York, Illinois, and Vermont.
 We will be updating this page as new states become available, so please check back!

 Is Sedera an Insurance Company?